VivekTRamamoorthy/MatlabJS/README.md

-# A JAVASCRIPT MINI-LIBRARY FOR MATLAB USERS
+# A Javascript mini-library for MATLAB users

 When I started to convert some of my Matlab projects to Javascript to deploy in the web, I could not find any easy to use library.
 Although many excellent libraries exist (ndarray, scijs), they are not very ready to use.
 I had to write my own functions to ease the process and I thought I should share it with others.
 This mini-library gives you some essential array and matrix functions for easing code convertion from Matlab or Octave to Javascript, or deploy your own scientific computing projects with less pain.